-As wonderful as the city is, when I finally got the chance to visit this beautiful country, some things were were not as I expected.
+As wonderful as the city is, when I finally got the chance to visit this beautiful country, some things were not as I expected.
 Not everything one envisions matches the fantasy, but that doesn’t mean that you won’t have a fantastic time anyway.

 Here are a few surprises that greeted me as walked around this beautiful city:

 - Limoncello is a very popular Italian liqueur that is made from lemons.
 It is produced in southern Italy in places like the isle of Capri which is where I got my first taste of this ‘delicacy’.
 I realize that there are many fans of this drink, but personally, I found it to be just awful and hated it.
-I think what turned me off what the extreme thick and gooey viscosity of the drink that made me feel as though I was drinking lemon-flavored motor oil.
+I think what turned me off what the extremely thick and gooey viscosity of the drink that made me feel as though I was drinking lemon-flavored motor oil.
 Perhaps, my palate isn’t refined enough to appreciate it and you, dear reader may end up enjoying it.

 - You can take an excavations (or Scavi) tour underneath the Vatican’s Basilica.
-The almost two hour tour allows you access to the Vatican Necropolis where you can view the final resting place of St. Peter,who was martyred circa 64 and buried outside the walls of the city of Rome.
+The almost two-hour tour allows you access to the Vatican Necropolis where you can view the final resting place of St. Peter, who was martyred circa 64 and buried outside the walls of the city of Rome.

 - Like many people who have seen The Trevi Fountain in travel photos or online, subconsciously, you get the impression that the fountain is massive and larger than the mind can conceive.
-However, standing in front of it in the flesh, leaves a lot of be desired.
+However, standing in front of it in the flesh leaves a lot to be desired.
 You can literally step right up to it and practically kiss the statues.
 It felt like a bait and switch or maybe I have a faulty depth perception and I’m getting ornery in my old age.

 - You can literally walk anywhere because the city is very pedestrian friendly.
 The shops are in close proximity and very centrally located because I never had to use public transportation once.
 I did pine for the opportunity to ride one of the ubiquitous Vespas that were jetting around the city.
 Our visit was at the height of the gas crisis, so this idea was appealing in more ways than one.